FAQs

 My child's (therapist, teacher, etc.) thinks that this might be too long of a period away, can they just try camp for a week to see if they like it?

-• To see tangible improvements in frustration tolerance and social cognition skill development, one week of camp is not a sufficient amount of time considering it can take some campers up to a week to become acclimated to camp life.
+• To see tangible improvements in habit-forming skill building like frustration tolerance and social skills growth, one week is not a sufficient amount of time.

 • It takes longer than one week for children with social learning needs to develop friendships.

-• Campers need to have a full immersion in our program for a minimum of three weeks in order to get into a routine and understand the language and concepts we utilize at camp.
-Furthermore our Social Groups, Guy’s and Girl’s Group, Frustration Tolerance, and Independent Skills curricula cannot be completed in a week.
+• Full immersion in our program for a minimum of three weeks helps get into a routine and understand the language and concepts we utilize at camp.

 What is the right age to start overnight camp for my child?